Archdiocesan School of Byzantine Music

 Since the establishment of ASBM, and the new publication of the Byzantine Music: Theory and Practice Guide, Orthodox liturgical chant has inspired many to sing a forgotten song that has nurtured the minds and souls of Orthodox faithful for over a millennium.
 With the recent publication of this book, along with the ever-growing popularity of the Archdiocesan Byzantine Choir, a new horizon of the beautifully refined and ageless expression of Byzantine music is in view and is already reaching the ears and hearts of many.
 The Archdiocesan School of Byzantine Music is open to men, women, and children of all ages.
 Classes are conducted in Greek and or English according to the linguistic needs of the student.
 Classes are held primarily on Saturdays.

 The Archdiocesan Byzantine Choir

-Shortly after the formation of the Archdiocesan School of Music in October 2010, His Eminence Archbishop Demetrios of America expressed a desire for the formation of a choir to promote the rich Byzantine musical heritage of the Orthodox Church.
+Shortly after the formation of the Archdiocesan School of Music in October 2010, His Eminence Archbishop Demetrios, Former of America expressed a desire for the formation of a choir to promote the rich Byzantine musical heritage of the Orthodox Church.
 The Archdiocesan Byzantine Choir was formed in December 2010.